Holland-class offshore patrol vessel

 The Holland-class ocean-going patrol vessels are a class of four ocean-going patrol vessels constructed for the Royal Netherlands Navy.
 They are designed to fulfill patrol and intervention tasks against lightly armed opponents, such as pirates and smugglers, but have much higher level electronic and radar surveillance capabilities which are used for military stabilization and security roles, short of outright war.
-Without sonar or long range weapons, they utilize the surveillance capabilities of the Thales integrated mast, which integrates communication systems and two 4-faced phased arrays for air and surface search.
+Without sonar or long range weapons, they utilize the surveillance capabilities of the Thales integrated mast, which integrates communication systems and two four-faced phased arrays for air and surface search.

 History

 A contract between the Royal Netherlands Navy and Damen Schelde Naval Shipbuilding in Vlissingen, the Netherlands was signed in 2007 for the construction of four vessels at a total cost of €467.8 million.

 The vessels resulted from the Dutch Ministry of Defence's Marinestudie.
-The study proposes the sale of four existing Karel Doorman-class frigates, and using the proceeds and savings of the sale to commission four dedicated patrol vessels, allow the building of a more capable Joint Support Ship to replace the auxiliary replenishment ship HNLMS Zuiderkruis, and reintroducing a mine-sweeping capability to the Dutch Navy.
+The study proposes the sale of four existing Karel Doorman-class frigates, and using the proceeds and savings of the sale to commission four dedicated patrol vessels, allow the building of a more capable joint support ship to replace the auxiliary replenishment ship HNLMS Zuiderkruis, and reintroducing a mine-sweeping capability to the Dutch Navy.

 The vessels are designed for global use, in particular to be deployed to the Caribbean region, the South China Sea and the North Sea.
 When deployed to the Caribbean, they operate in conjunction with the Dutch Caribbean Coast Guard.
 The ships have the capability to carry out missions such as anti-piracy and blockade duties, and also can be used for emergency transport.
 They are constructed with heavier mild steel and armour, which results in a more robust ship of greater weight, than the previous M class frigates.

 Armament

 Due to their size and sensor suite, the OPVs can be compared to corvettes and frigates.
 However, their relatively light armament does not fit with that qualification.
 The Holland class' main armament is a 76 mm Oto Melara Super Rapid gun with a firing rate of 120 rounds per minute and a maximum range of 16 km.

 The cannon is adequate for deployment against smuggling vessels (such as interception of drug transports with fast speed boats in the Caribbean).
-Secondary armament is provided by a 30 mm Oto Melara Marlin WS autocannon, two 12.7 mm Oto Melara Hitrole NT's and two 12.7 mm M2HB machine guns.
+Secondary armament is provided by a 30 mm Oto Melara Marlin WS autocannon, two 12.7 mm Oto Melara Hitrole NTs and two 12.7 mm M2HB machine guns.
 All can be remotely operated.
 Two water cannon are used for non-lethal protection and fire fighting.
-In addition, there are six stations for hand-operated FN MAG-7.62mm machine guns.
+In addition, there are six stations for hand-operated FN MAG-7.62 mm machine guns.

 For the interception of fast speedboats (which after all are faster than the OPV), two FRISC's (Fast Raiding Interception Special forces Craft) are transported, capable of reaching speeds greater than 40 knots.
 One of them is carried in davits, the other in a small dock (a slipway) on the stern (below the helideck).
 The ships also received a Combat Management System (CMS) from CAMS-Force Vision.